StaxWP/visibility-logic-elementor/readme.txt

 6. Visibility Logic for Elementor - Admin Panel

 == Changelog ==

+= 2.2.4 =
+* Added new variation for Date & Time option - Weeks Days + Time
+* Fixed a bug on Date & Time option where server time was not fetch correctly
+* Tested on WP 5.9
+* Improved admin UI

 = 2.2.3 =
 * Fix error when using Elementor version older than 3.3.0